Kill la Kill Volume Five

 Price: $29.95 AUD (DVD) – Available Here / $34.95 AUD (Blu-ray) – Available Here

 Ragyo forces Ryuko to wear the Kamui Junketsu and brainwashes her to give her false memories.
 Believing that Ragyo was a good mother and was always there for her, Ryuko joins her new ‘allies’ Ragyo and Nui and finds a new goal in killing her sister Satsuki.
-Now that Ryuko is more powerful than ever before, Nudist Beach must now work together as a team in order to execute Satsuki’s secret plan to strip Junketsu off Ryuko.
+Now that Ryuko is more powerful than ever before, Nudist Beach must now work together as a team in order to execute Satsuki’s secret plan to strip Junketsu off of Ryuko.
 Even Mako helps out under the careful direction of Satsuki, and the team follows every step of the plan perfectly.
 Through their actions, it is shown just what can be achieved when people work together.
 Eventually, Ryuko recovers from being brainwashed and takes Junketsu off despite the enormous strain that doing so will put on her body.
 Remembering that Nui Harime is her enemy, she formulates and executes a plan to deal Nui a crippling blow.
 Nudist Beach now has a moment’s reprieve.
 Everyone joins together to share a meal together, but the conflict between the two sisters Ryuko and Satsuki has not yet been resolved.

 Through the Elite Four’s devotion to Satsuki, Ryuko realises that she needs to carefully consider who her real friends and allies are and who her real enemies are.
 No matter how crazy her friends may be, they are still her friends and they are the ones who genuinely care about her and love her.
-She has acknowledged this universal truth and come to terms with who she is, so she is now ready to join Satsuki and fight Ragyo.
+She has acknowledged this truth and come to terms with who she is, so she is now ready to join Satsuki and fight Ragyo.

 The visuals are as high-octane and crazy as ever.
 The animation continues to frequently shift from being fluid to purposely limited, even combining the two alternatives in the same frames as if to draw even more attention to how crazy the series is.
-There is a lot of full nudity in this volume, but genitals and female nipples are not drawn with the exception of Mako’s younger brother.
-Unfortunately, the reason why Aikuro’s nipples emanate a bright purple light remains unexplained.
+There is a lot of full nudity in this volume, but genitals and female nipples are not drawn, with the exception of Mako’s younger brother.
+The reason why Aikuro’s nipples emanate a bright purple light remains unexplained.
 There is also a lot of blood and gore in this volume, with copious amounts of blood frequently spurting from various characters.
-This is something to consider if you have not yet started watching this series, but for those of you who have been following the series so far, this will likely not be a problem at all.
+This is something to consider if you have not yet started watching this series, but for those of you who have been following the series so far, this may not be a problem at all.

 Capsule Computers review guidelines can be found here.